Riscy Pygness User Manual

 This is sometimes referred to as a symlink or a symbolic link.
 It let's you store a file somewhere (perhaps /usr/local/src/lpc21isp_179/lpc21isp) yet refer to it via a directory that is in your path, such as /usr/local/bin/lpc21isp.

-We set up the above link this way (as root):
+We could set up the above link this way (as root):

 # ln -s /usr/local/src/lpc21isp_179/lpc21isp /usr/local/bin/lpc21isp